Change your coverage

 - Change your life insurance beneficiary information.
 See the Life insurance page for details.

-- Apply for, cancel, or change coverage amounts for optional life and accidental death and dismemberment (AD&D) insurance.
+- Apply for, cancel (terminate), or change coverage amounts for optional life and accidental death and dismemberment (AD&D) insurance.
 See the Life insurance page for details.

-- Apply for, cancel, or change auto or home insurance coverage.
+- Apply for, cancel (terminate), or change auto or home insurance coverage.
 See the Auto & home insurance page for details.

-- Enroll in, cancel, or decrease or increase the waiting period for optional long-term disability coverage.
+- Enroll in, cancel (terminate), or increase or decrease the waiting period for optional long-term disability coverage.
 Use the Long-Term Disability Enrollment/Change form.
 If you request to decrease the waiting period or enroll in optional LTD coverage later than 31 days after becoming eligible for PEBB benefits, you must also complete the Long-Term Disability Evidence of Insurability form.
 See the Long-term disability insurance page for details.

 - Start, stop, or change your contribution to your health savings account (HSA).
 Use the Employee Authorization for Payroll Deduction to Health Savings Account form.